Find Affordable College Courses

 Brooklyn, NY

-Pratt Institute - Main ranked #9 on this year’s Best Architectural Sciences Master’s Degree Schools in the Middle Atlantic Region list.
-Pratt Institute is a medium-sized private not-for-profit school located in the city of Brooklyn.
+Pratt Institute - Main came in at #9 in this year’s edition of the Best Architectural Sciences Master’s Degree Schools in the Middle Atlantic Region ranking.
+Pratt Institute is a moderately-sized private not-for-profit school located in the city of Brooklyn.

 Read More…